engpok/MIGO/support.md

-# Calenduuh Free (and Paid) — Support
+# MIGO Free (and licensed) — Support

-Welcome to the support page for **Calenduuh**, the lightweight desktop calendar for macOS that keeps your schedule and notes just a click away.
+Welcome to the support page for **MIGO**, the lightweight desktop calendar for macOS that keeps your schedule and notes just a click away.

 If you need help, have feedback, or want to report an issue, you can reach us at: